ShihanWENG/ShihanWENG.github.io/_pages/about.md

 My research interests broadly encompass two main areas: Econometric Theory and Applied Development Economics.

-On the theoretical side, I focus on bridging Extreme Value Theory (EVT) with applied econometrics.
-Specifically, I am developing methods to estimate treatment effects at extremal quantiles by integrating EVT with modern causal inference frameworks, such as Difference-in-Differences (DID).
+On the theoretical side, I focus on applying Extreme Value Theory (EVT) to applied econometrics.
+Specifically, I am developing methods to estimate treatment effects at extremal quantiles by integrating EVT with modern causal inference frameworks, such as Difference-in-Differences (DiD).
 My work aims to provide robust tools for revealing heterogeneous treatment effects that are often overlooked in central tendency analyses.

 On the applied side, I investigate the dynamics, causes, and policy implications of inequality in the developing world.
 I have a particular interest in gender economics.
 My current research examines why gender gaps persist in developing countries and how they are unintentionally shaped by non-gender-targeted policies.